AndreasMadsen/dprof/README.md

       line: Number
     }, ...
   ],
   init: Number,      // Timestamp for when the async operation is requested.
-  before: Number,  // Timestamp for when the callback is about to be called.
+  before: [Number],  // Timestamp for when the callback is about to be called.
+                     // This is an array because a callback may be called more
+                     // than once.
-  after: Number    // Timestamp for when the callback is finished.
+  after: [Number],   // Timestamp for when the callback is finished.
                      // All timestamps are relative to the process startup time
                      // and the unit is nanoseconds.

   children: [        // Shows async operations created in the callback
     Node, ...
   ]
 }